Se6/CmdLineArgs/README.md

 Features
 --------
 - Supports "parameters" which we define by a name preceded by "--" and followed by a value.
 Example: `--nb 10` (`--nb=10` is also valid).
 Here *nb* is the parameter name, *10* its value.
 - Supports "flags" which we define by a name preceded by "--" and not followed by a value.
-Example: `--enable` (here *flag* is the flag name.)
+Example: `--enable` Here *enable* is the flag name.
 - Supports long and short names:
     - Long names starts with "--".
     - Short names are one letter starting with a single "-".